NotAlexNoyle/webos-quick-install/README.md

 1. Fixed compatibility with Java 7-10

-2. Added eclipse-related files so others can more easilly experiment with the project
+2. Added eclipse-related files so others can more easily experiment with the project

 ------------------------------
 What's new in v4.7.1u: